 The following "Knee Rehab" playlist contains some of the exercises that often prescribe to our patients suffering form knee pain.
 First we have them focus on mobility, then strength, and finally balance and proprioception.

 The popliteus muscle is called "The Key of the Knee" for a very good reason.
 Besides being involved in "unlocking" the knee when the knee is in an extended position, it also helps to perform several critical functions during the gait cycle.

 Anytime there is a knee injury you should suspect involvement of the popliteus muscle.
-Fortunately there are some very effective soft tissue procedures that can be used to help resolve a popliteus injury and improve its overall function.
-The "Key" to getting the greatest benefit from these procedures, is to consider larger kinetic chain relationships when implementing those procedures.
+Fortunately, there are some very effective soft tissue procedures that can be used to help resolve a popliteus injury and improve its overall function.
+The "Key" to getting the greatest benefit from these procedures, is to a consider larger kinetic chain relationships when implementing those procedures.

 Mann RA.
 Biomechanics of running.
 In Pack RP (ed).
 Symposium on the Foot and Leg in Running Sports.
 St. Louis:CV Mosby, 1982:26.